kdv24/sinatra_api_tutorial/05_serializing/README.md

 Serialization is the process of converting an object (in this case, a Ruby object) into a plain text string of some sort (in this case, JSON).
 This allows you to do things like store the object's data in a database, or send it over a network.
-There may also be times when you only want to some of the data, and/or you want that data to be in a particular format.
+There may also be times when you only want some of the data, and/or you want that data to be in a particular format.
 Serializers fulfill that role.

 ## Cheet Sheet